Alfred Ng Link copied

-Born 17 May 1968 in Macau, Alfred has spent most of his life in the Special Administrative Region.
+Born 17 May 1968 in Macao, Alfred has spent most of his life in the Special Administrative Region.
 While his siblings were both sporty, Alfred found his strengths lay in academic study.
 As a child, he attended the catholic school Instituto Salesiano de Macau, and later, in 1991, completed an undergraduate degree in economics at the University of Macau.

 At the start of his career Alfred worked for local communications business Companhia de Telecomunicações de Macau (CTM) and then an investment company.
 However, he considers his first ‘real’ job was working as a civil servant at the Statistic and Census Service.
 Joining in 1992, as técnico superior, Alfred stayed at the Service for six years.
 During this time, he was given the opportunity to work in Portugal for six months, where he learned Portuguese from University of Lisbon (Universidade de Lisboa) as a part of the program.
 However, in 1998, Alfred took what some considered a risky career move, leaving to join the ADA – Administration of Airports Ltd.